adrnc/course-chatbot/README.md

     python bot.py "gemma2:9b"
     ```

-The first initialization process may take some time, because the custom content
+The first initialization process may take some time, because the model needs to be downloaded,
-needs to be contextualized.
-Once the bot is initialized, we should see a chat prompt,
+and the custom content needs to be contextualized.
+Once the bot is initialized,
-where we can ask the bot questions regarding specific topics.
+we should see a chat prompt, where we can ask the bot questions regarding specific topics.

 ## Customizing the `data` folder